mendess/m/README.md

 # m
-A music player written accidentaly in bash using mpv as a """backend""".
+A music player written accidentally in bash using mpv as a """backend""".

 ## Dependencies
 - dmenu